crossbario/crossbar-examples/pubsub/retained/README.md

 # Event Retention

+## tl;dr

+* `PublishOptions.retain`: set to `true` to publish an event that should be retained
+* `SubscribeOptions.get_retained`: subscribe and immediately receive retained events (if any)
+* `EventDetails.retained`: in an event received, this flags signal if the event was retained, or an event normally dispatched

+## Background

 When a client subscribes to a topic, it will receive all events published to that topic _after_ it has subscribed.
 Events published _before_ a client has subscribed to a topic are missed.

 There are different ways for a client to get at events it missed: